 An uncontested divorce occurs when you and your spouse agree on all major issues, including property division, spousal support, and—if applicable—child custody, parenting time, and child support.
 In Michigan, this means you've resolved these matters before filing or shortly after, allowing you to present the court with a complete settlement agreement.

 Michigan is a no-fault divorce state under MCL 552.6, meaning you don't need to prove wrongdoing by either spouse.
 The only ground for divorce is that "there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved."
-This no-fault approach makes uncontested divorces particularly straightforward in Michigan, as you're simply asking the Circuit Court to approve your agreement and dissolve the marriage.
+This no-fault approach makes uncontested divorces particularly straightforward in Michigan.

 A contested divorce, by contrast, means you and your spouse disagree on one or more significant issues.
 These disputes require the court's intervention through motion practice, discovery, and potentially a trial where a judge makes the final decisions about your property, support obligations, and parenting arrangements.